markgordon22/Dublin-slang/README.md

 ![image](testing/userstories/souserstory.png)

 2. To allow users to soley edit, delete their own words that they have added.
+Here the user mark2000 has only 1 word added and can only edit hsi own word.

 ![image](testing/userstories/souserstory2.png)